ejgallego/coq-serapi/README.md

 we believe that everybody can have some fun playing with our tool!

 SerAPI provides a standard "Coq toplevel", `sertop`.
-Support for a Javascript and Jupyter kernel is planned.
+Support for a Javascript and Jupyter kernel is on its way.

+*NEW, try sertop in your browser!* https://x80.org/rhino-hawk/

 Our main design principles are: